 Other family members, friends, and neighbors said very little-- at least to me.
 Most of them have never admitted to reading my work.
 My uncle, whose opinion I cherished greatly, said it was, "Not too bad."
 From him, that was a great compliment.

 How Linda's Journal Was Turned into the Book Windbreak

 Here is a story by Linda about writing and publishing her book

 Windbreak.
-This story is used in classes Linda teaches about keeping and using journals.
+This story has been used in classes Linda teaches about keeping and using journals.

 * * *

 Even though I don’t believe you should begin writing in a journal with the idea of publishing it, my own first published book was a journal.
 The story of how it came to be written and published may be useful for other writers.